 This being said, how can you cool a laptop down, or even stop it from overheating in the first place?

+Preventing your laptop from overheating doesn’t have to be a complicated undertaking.
+There are simple solutions for how to keep a laptop cool.
 Below are 17 DIY ways to combat an overheating laptop without taking it apart.

 1. Use a Table or Desk

 This may be obvious, but placing it on a table top or desk during use can help keep your laptop cool because it helps maintain ideal operating temperatures.
 A solid, flat surface will avoid the bottom air vents from being obstructed and will result in better airflow.
 This will stop your laptop overheating.

 2. Avoid Carpets and Beds

 Placing your computer on a carpet or bed will limit the airflow in and out of the system.
 Uneven and soft surfaces will obstruct your air vents, decreasing heat dissipation.
 A blocked vent is never good.

 In addition, carpets can attract dust.
 Placing your laptop on these types of surfaces is definitely not a good idea and maybe the cause of your laptop running hot.

 Dust is the last thing you would want to see near your workstation.
 Not only is it aesthetically unpleasant to see, but it can also clog up any air vents.

 There are plenty of ways to clear the dust off your laptop.
 You can wipe it off using a cloth with smooth fabric in order to avoid minor scratches, especially when cleaning the screen.

 You can also use those small microfiber cloths that usually come with your eyeglasses.
 Keep in mind to always avoid using wet wipes or baby wipes when cleaning the dust off the surfaces of your laptop as this can leave moisture which can potentially damage your system.